 David’s passions include complicated, near impossible missions involving humans and technology in challenging circumstances.
 Through the efforts of a team of “positive change agents”, he led the transformation of the Federal Communication Commission’s legacy IT with more than 207 different systems to award-winning tech.
 This included rolling-out new cloud-based IT that achieved results in 1/2 the time at 1/6 the cost.
 He was the recipient of the Armed Forces Communications and Electronic Association’s Outstanding Achievement Award for Civilian Government.
 He also received the global CIO 100 Award twice, which usually is awarded to private sector Fortune 500 companies, both in 2015 and 2017, for his transformational leadership in change-adverse settings.
 From 2017-2021, he both worked with multiple services associated with the U.S. Department of Defense on improving organizational adaptability and counter disinformation online – including personally surviving a disinformation attack that occurred in 2018.
 In 2019, he was invited to give the AI World Society Distinguished Lecture to the United Nations on UN Charter Day.
 In 2021 he was named a Distinguished Fellow with the Atlantic Council.

-As Principal at LeadDoAdapt Ventures, Dr. Bray’s passions include the Future of Work, Future of Governance, and the Future of Augmented Communities that maintain a human focus on collaboration, pluralism, and individual choices.
-Over the years for six different startups, he has served as President, Chief Strategy Officer, and Strategic Advisor roles.
+As Principal at LeadDoAdapt Ventures, Dr. Bray’s passions include shaping the Future of Data, Bio, and Space and providing strategic direction, advice, and leadership to organizations confronting turbulent environments.
 He accepted a role of Co-Chair for 2016-2017 with an IEEE Committee focused on Artificial Intelligence, automated systems, and innovative policies globally and has been serving as a Visiting Executive In-Residence at Harvard University since 2015 and as a Faculty Member giving talks on Impact and Disruption at Singularity University since 2017.
 He has been an invited keynote speaker to CEOs, world leaders, and crowds of more than 3,000 participants at events in India, Vietnam, Australia, Taiwan, Dubai, South Africa, Brazil, Colombia, Mexico, Canada, Belgium, Sweden, Switzerland, and the United Kingdom.